dbt-labs/docs.getdbt.com/website/docs/guides/databricks-qs.md

 6. If there are no SQL warehouses in your workspace, do the following:

-   a.
-Click **Create warehouse**.
+   1. Click **Create warehouse**.
 A new tab opens in your browser that displays the **New SQL Warehouse** page in the Databricks SQL UI.
-   #.
-Follow the steps in [Create a SQL warehouse](https://docs.databricks.com/en/sql/admin/create-sql-warehouse.html#create-a-sql-warehouse) in the Databricks docs.
+   2. Follow the steps in [Create a SQL warehouse](https://docs.databricks.com/en/sql/admin/create-sql-warehouse.html#create-a-sql-warehouse) in the Databricks docs.
-   #.
-Return to the Partner Connect tab in your browser, and then close the dbt tile.
+   3. Return to the Partner Connect tab in your browser, and then close the dbt tile.
-   #.
-Re-open the dbt tile.
+   4. Re-open the dbt tile.
-   #.
-Select the SQL warehouse you just created from the drop-down list.
+   5. Select the SQL warehouse you just created from the drop-down list.

 7. Select a schema from the drop-down list, and then click **Add**.
 The drop-down list displays schemas you own or have access to.
 You can repeat this step to add multiple schemas.